-I’ve been trying to make a decent version myself for years because, once I fail at something in the kitchen, I’m like a dog with a bone; Steingarten-esque in my persistence of perfection.
+I’ve been trying to make a decent version myself for years because, once I fail at something in the kitchen, I’m like a dog with a bone.
+Steingarten-esque in my persistence of perfection.
 I think I’ve cracked it but let me warn you now, you’ve got to put a little work in to get the results.

-I’d been approaching the task in entirely the wrong way, viewing it as a five minute job – whack it all in the blender and hope for the best.
-Really good hummus though, is actually a labour of love.
+I’d been approaching the task in entirely the wrong way, viewing it as a five-minute job – whack it all in the blender and hope for the best.
+Really good hummus, though, is actually a labour of love.

 It is essential to cook your own chickpeas.
 Tinned ones pong, their flesh weak and pallid.
 Soak the dried ones overnight in cold water with bicarbonate of soda then cook the next day; a 10-minute rapid boil and skimming plus an hours simmer should do it.
 If you think that’s a lot of effort then brace yourself for the next step.
 The creamiest texture comes from individually popping each chickpea from its papery skin; it is these tough coatings which make the hummus coarse.
-We’re talking one episode (new format) of Come Dine with Me to skin those suckers.
+We’re talking one episode of Come Dine with Me (new format) to skin those suckers.

 Another tip is to use the smallest chickpeas you can find.
-I’ve taken to these brown ones recently; they’re small and nutty, although the end result is never quite as smooth as with white peas.
-When it comes to blending, I do the tahini and lemon juice first, otherwise the tahini can clump and never distribute properly and then add the chickpeas in batches with a splash of water each time.
+I’ve taken to these brown ones recently, they’re small and nutty, although the end result is never quite as smooth as with white peas.
+When it comes to blending, I do the tahini and lemon juice first, otherwise, the tahini can clump and never distribute properly and then add the chickpeas in batches with a splash of water each time.
 Again, it all helps to make a smooth paste.
-The rest is down to personal taste although of course it’s better to add a little at a time rather than try to counteract a dominant flavour later.
+The rest is down to personal taste although of course, it’s better to add a little at a time rather than try to counteract a dominant flavour later.